Post War Period

 Gabriel Haritos, as the Mayor of Rhodes, was the local partner for the proceedings for the initial talks between Israel, Egypt and Jordan, under the auspices of United Nations, at the Grande Albergo delle Rose (Hotel of Roses) in Rhodes from January 12 to April 4, 1949.

-These meetings resulted to the agreements for the seize of fire on February and April 1949, also defining the borders of the newly founded jewish state with Egypt and Jordan.
+These meetings resulted to the agreements for the seize of fire on February and April 1949, also defining the borders of the newly founded Jewish state with Egypt and Jordan.
 These defined borders were active till the Six Days War of 1967.

-Today there are about 40 Jews living in Rhodes, who practice their religion in the Synagogue of the Community.
+Today there are a handful of Jews living in Rhodes, who practice their religion in the Synagogue of the Community.
 However, it is worth mentioning that the Synagogue is also open to the public that visit it because of its great historic and architectural interest.
 In 2002 the Municipality approved the erection of a Monument of the Victims of the Holocaust in the Jewish Martyrs square, in the place where the Jewish quarter used to be.
 The Jewish cemetery of the island is still preserved.

 Source: Text and Photos from «The Holocaust of Greek Jews: Monuments and Memories», Central Board of Jewish Communities of Greece, Athens, January 2006, except specified otherwise.